A guide to Salesforce Git version control

 ✏️

-You can name your org referencing the issue tracking system you use (such as Jira).
-Once you’ve named the org, you will have your environment in place.
+You can name your org referencing your issue tracking system (such as Jira).
+Once you’ve named the org, your environment will be in place.

 With Hutte, you don’t need to share your sensitive and confidential Salesforce org credentials manually.
 You can simply one-click login, and you can then do your work on the platform.